maheshcode/demoblaze-test-automation/README.md

   </tr>
 </table>

+## Assumption

+* There are more than one products available for given search keyword.
+* 'Sony vaio i5', 'Samsung galaxy s6' and 'Dell i7 8gb' are available.

 # How To Run

+Prerequisites:
+Install Node.js latest (18 +)

 1. Git clone the project https://github.com/maheshcode/demoblaze-test-automation.
 2. Move to folder 'demobalze-test-automation'.
 3. Execute 'npm install'.